makeplane/plane/README.md

 ## ⛓️ Security

 If you believe you have found a security vulnerability in Plane, we encourage you to responsibly disclose this and not open a public issue.
 We will investigate all legitimate reports.
-Email security@plane.so to disclose any security vulnerabilities.
+Email engineering@plane.so to disclose any security vulnerabilities.